bradbell/xrst/sphinx/test_out/child_cmd.rst

 The first of these sections may use a
 :ref:`parent begin<begin_cmd@parent_section>` command.

-1. The first section in a file is always a child of the section where the child command appears..
+#.
+The first section in a file is always a child of the
+    section where the child command appears..

-2. If the first section in a file is a begin parent section, the other sections in the file are children of the frist section.
+#.
+If the first section in a file is a begin parent section,
+    the other sections in the file are children of the frist section.
     Hence the other sections are grand children of the section where the begin child command appears.

-3. If there is no begin parent command in a file, all the sections in the file are children of the section where the child command appears.
+#.
+If there is no begin parent command in a file,
+    all the sections in the file are children of the section where the child command appears.

+#.
+If the first section in a file is a begin parent section,
+    and there is also a child command in this section, the child command children come first and then the children that are other sections in the same file.

 .. meta::
    :keywords: child, links